oidc-sweden/specifications/swedish-oidc-claims-specification.md

 **Scope:** `https://id.oidc.se/scope/naturalPersonOrgId`

 **Description:** The “Natural Person Organizational Identity” scope requests basic organizational identity information claims about a person.
-The organizational identity does not necessarily imply that the subject has any particular relationship with or standing within the organization, but rather that this identity has been issued/provided by that organization for any particular reason (employee, customer, consultant, etc.).
+The organizational identity does not imply that the subject has any particular relationship with or standing within the organization, but rather that this identity has been issued/provided by that organization for any particular reason (employee, customer, consultant, etc.).